STAT545-UBC-hw-2018-19/hw07-yavyx/README.md

 -   [Putting your R package on GitHub](http://kbroman.org/pkg_primer/pages/github.html)
 -   [STAT 547M Class Meetings 5 and 6: R Packages](http://stat545.com/Classroom/notes/cm105.nb.html#7_documentation_and_testing)

-All these pages where useful to develop this package.
+All these pages were useful to develop this package.